The Required Alternative Society: The Simpler Way.

 Big social institutions, such as states, can only be run by a very few people with immense power.
 These then tend to become arrogant and secretive, and are easily seduced, bought or fooled by the richest and most powerful groups in society.
 The smallness of scale we will be forced to by resource scarcity will largely liberate us from rule by centralised governments, and from representative democracy.

-Our intense dependence on our ecosystems and social systems will radically transform politics, towards collectivism and responsible citizenship and local power.
-We will practise participatory democracy.
-Politics will not be primarily about individuals and groups in zero-sum competition to get what they want from a central state.
-There will be strong incentives towards a much more collectivist, participatory and consensual outlook, concerned with what policies will work best for the town and region.
-We will all know that we must find solutions all are content with because we will be highly dependent on good will, people turning up to committees, working bees, celebrations and town meetings.
-Your fate will depend on how well the town functions, not on your personal wealth and capacity to buy.
+Your fate will depend on how well your town functions, not on your personal wealth and capacity to buy.
 We will therefore be keen to work out and do whatever will contribute to town solidarity and cohesion.
 The town will work best if there is a minimum of discontent, conflict, inequality or perceived injustice, so all will recognise the need to make sure all are provided for and none are dumped into unemployment or poverty, and that sensible and just decisions are made.
 We will realise it is important to avoid decisions that leave some people discontented.
 Therefore, the situation of dependence on our ecosystems and on each other will require and reinforce concern for the public good, a more collectivist outlook, taking responsibility, involvement, and thinking about what’s best for the town.

 The core governing institutions will be voluntary committees, town meetings, direct votes on issues, and especially informal public discussion in everyday situations.
 In a sound self-governing community, the fundamental political processes take place informally through discussions in cafes, kitchens and town squares, because this is where the issues can be considered and thought about until the best solutions come to be generally recognised.
 The chances of a policy working out well depend on how content everyone is with it.
 Consensus and commitment are best achieved through a slow and sometimes clumsy process of formal and informal consideration in which the real decision-making work is done long before the meeting when a vote is taken.
 Usually votes would not occur.
 Their main function would be to show how close we are to agreeing on a policy.
-If the vote is split it means we have a lot more talking to do.
+If the vote is split it means we have more discussing to do.
 Note that with a question such as what to plant in the old parking lot the aim is to work out what is best for the town and this is usually a technical question that more evidence and discussion will clarify.
 In general, the aim is not to get a decision that suits one group and disadvantages another.

 It is also important to understand that the people of your town would not just participate in making the decisions; they would also participate in implementing them.
 We would (have to) organise the working bees, the monitoring, the resources etc., and then do the work, firstly because in the era of scarcity councils and corporations will not be able to do all this for us, but more importantly, because we will do the job best, and enjoy the control over developing and running our town, and doing these things will build town solidarity.